vyperlang/vyper/docs/built-in-functions.rst

 .. note::

-  It is very important that the deployed contract at ``target`` is code you know and trust, and does not implement the ``selfdestruct`` opcode as this will affect the operation of the proxy contract.
+  It is very important that the deployed contract at ``target`` is code you know and trust, and does not implement the ``selfdestruct`` opcode or have upgradeable code as this will affect the operation of the proxy contract.

 .. note::